 The Guča Trumpet Festival, known sometimes as Dragačevski Sabo, is probably a little less well-known that the likes of the Edinburgh Fringe and Notting Hill Carnival.

-Every August, the city of Mount Hagen in the western province of Papua New Guinea comes alive for the days-long performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.
+Every August, the city of Mount Hagen in the western province of Papua New Guinea comes alive for two days of performances, feasts and musical festivities hosted by locals during the Mount Hagen Cultural Show.
+The 2021 dates are currently tentative.

 Of course, Papua New Guinea is a challenging destination and truly off the well-trodden trail.
 As such, only very experienced travellers should plan to visit, keeping a close eye on the FCO's Official Travel Advice before going, too.